Cricket in Colombia: Women's cricket

+Youth programmes (see next section) include both boys and girls.
+Cricket Colombia board member Paola Solano leads the women's development programme.

 Youth cricket

 Colombia's main youth cricket programme is operated by El Rio Foundation near Santa Marta, which is a charity working in a post-conflict zone.
 The foundation has introduced over 600 children to cricket and organises regular games for local children.

 Again, junior matches in Colombia date back to the 1970s, when Bogota Sports Club has a junior section.
 In the 2010s, Cali had the most active junior programme under Tony Williams.
 Kevin Martinez graduated from that programme and represented Colombia at the 2016 South American Championships.
 Bilverto Pulgarin, who played in Barranquilla's junior programme represented Colombia in two 2023 tours of Peru as a bowler.
 Jean-Paul Wood, a UK-Colombian dual national, has been one of Colombia's best players in recent international matches, scoring winning runs against Brazil in the South American Cricket Championships aged 14 in 2023, then top-scoring in the 2024 South American Cricket Championships.